Best Elevated Dog Bowls 2026

 What we like

-- Compact footprint suits small and medium dogs
+- Compact height suits small dogs and cats

 What we don't

-Check current price on Amazon →Get the height right before anything else
+Check price on Amazon →Get the height right before anything else

 The entire benefit of a raised bowl comes from the height, so that is the first and most important decision.
 As a working guide, the bowl rim should sit around the height of your dog’s lower chest or elbow, letting them eat with a comfortable, roughly level neck instead of stooping to the floor or reaching up.
 Measure your dog and choose accordingly rather than assuming a taller feeder is automatically better.
 For a puppy still growing, an adjustable stand earns its keep by adapting instead of forcing you to buy a second feeder in six months.